athal7/dotfiles/README.md

 ## athal7's dotfiles

+### To install
+* clone the repo anywhere in your system
+* run `rake` to copy the dotfiles to ~
+* run `:BundleInstall` when you open vim for the first time

+### Vim Configs:
+  - Default is very simple vim configs (so as to train myself for better pair programming and success on servers)
+  - Can include enhanced configs by running `:Enhance` in vim

 ### Includes:
   - Vim configs adapted from [Neo's Vim Configs](https://github.com/neo/vim-config) (view their readme for installation/basic key mappings)
   - VPN opening AppleScript adapted from [webandy](https://github.com/webandy/applescripts)